Now approved in the UK

 Semaglutide belongs to a group of medicines called GLP-1 receptor agonists.
 These medicines mimic a hormone in the body that helps regulate appetite and blood sugar levels.

-Wegovy injections already use semaglutide and are widely prescribed in many countries for weight management.
+Wegovy injections already use semaglutide and are widely prescribed in many countries for weight management and diabetes control.
 The tablet version contains the same active ingredient but is taken by mouth rather than injected under the skin.

 In the United States, some people refer to these treatments as “Wegovy pills”.
 In the UK, the term “tablets” is more commonly used.